 Airborne Strategic Command, Control and Communications Program

-The Airborne Strategic Command, Control and Communications Program Office's (PMA-271) mission is to deliver and support survivable, reliable, and endurable airborne command, control, and communications for the president, secretary of defense, and U.S. Strategic Command.
+The mission of the Airborne Strategic Command, Control and Communications Program Office (PMA-271) is to deliver and support survivable, reliable and endurable airborne command, control and communications for the president, secretary of defense and U.S. Strategic Command.
 The program's vision is to provide national security and deterrence through assured airborne strategic communications.

 Program Manager, Airborne Strategic Command, Control and Communications Program Office

 Capt.
 Scott is an award-winning career Naval Aviator.
 His early career includes operational experience flying the Boeing E-6B Mercury aircraft.
 He served in all three VQ TACAMO (Take Charge and Move Out) squadrons.
 He was a mission commander evaluator, aircraft commander, and instructor pilot.
-His department head tour concluded as the VQ-4 maintenance department head.
+He concluded his department head tour as the VQ-4 maintenance officer.

-He didn’t know it at the time but his career in acquisition began with his graduation from the US Naval Test Pilot School.
+He didn’t know it at the time, but his career in acquisition began with his graduation from the U.S. Naval Test Pilot School.
 He served in a variety of development flight test, engineering, and program management roles.
-He served twice with VX-20 testing new technology as an E-6B project officer and platform coordinator.
-Additional acquisition experience includes being the mission systems engineering lead on the both the MQ-8B and MQ-8C Fire Scout unmanned air vehicles, deputy program manager for advanced tactical aircraft protection systems and deputy program manager for the P-8A aircraft industrial capabilities.
+He served twice with VX-20, testing new technology as an E-6B project officer and platform coordinator.
+Additional acquisition experience includes being the mission systems engineering lead on both the MQ-8B and MQ-8C Fire Scout unmanned air vehicles, serving as deputy program manager for advanced tactical aircraft protection systems, and serving as deputy program manager for P-8A aircraft industrial capabilities.

 Capt.
 Scott is a former VX-20 Test Pilot of the Year and Naval Air Warfare Center Commander’s Award winner.
-He was selected as a Secretary of Defense Executive Fellow where he worked for the global pharmaceutical company Merck and learned from executive leaders in companies like Boeing, Raytheon, Amazon, Alaska Airlines and Deutsche Bank.
+He was selected as a Secretary of Defense Executive Fellow, where he worked for the global pharmaceutical company Merck and learned from executive leaders in companies such as Boeing, Raytheon, Amazon, Alaska Airlines, and Deutsche Bank.

-Born in Carmel, California, Captain Scott is a graduate of the United States Naval Academy where he received a Bachelor of Science degree with merit in (Control) Systems Engineering.
-He earned a Master of Arts from Liberty University and completed executive education at both the University of Virginia and the University of North Carolina’s schools of business as well as the Massachusetts Institute of Technology.
+Capt.
+Scott is a graduate of the United States Naval Academy, where he received a Bachelor of Science degree with merit in (Control) Systems Engineering.
+He earned a Master of Arts from Liberty University and completed executive education at both the University of Virginia and University of North Carolina business schools and the Massachusetts Institute of Technology.

 47123 Buse Road, Bldg 2272